QuickBooks Blog

 Tax Differences Between Sole Proprietorships, Partnerships, and Corporations

-This structure also allows for straightforward deductions of business expenses, such as home office costs, supplies, and travel expenses, directly against business income.
+This structure also allows for straightforward deductions of business expenses, such as home office costs, supplies and travel expenses, directly against business income.
 It's essential for sole proprietors to maintain meticulous records, as their personal and business finances are intertwined, impacting their overall tax liability.

 However, partnerships must also file an informational return to report their income, deductions, gains, and losses.
 This structure can be beneficial for partners with differing income levels, as it allows for income splitting.

-Corporations - Corporations are unique in that they are taxed as separate legal entities from their owners.
+Corporations: Corporations are unique in that they are taxed as separate legal entities from their owners.
 This means that corporations pay corporate income tax on their profits, and any dividends paid to shareholders are taxed again on the individual's personal income tax return.
-People often call this "double taxation," and it’s a critical consideration for business owners contemplating their corporate structure if their business grows.
+People often call this 'double taxation', and it’s a critical consideration for business owners contemplating their corporate structure if their business grows.

 However, corporations benefit from a broader range of deductible expenses than sole proprietorships or partnerships.
-These include employee benefits like health insurance and retirement plans, which can be fully deductible for the corporation while providing value to its employees.
+These include employee benefits, like health insurance and retirement plans, which can be fully deductible for the corporation while providing value to its employees.

-Here’s a summary table covering all three:
+Here’s a summary of all three:

 Features